jingliinpurdue/Fast-and-Robust-UAV-to-UAV-Detection-and-Tracking/README.md

 ## Usage
 ###
-change the prefix in environment.yml,<br>
+change the last line in environment.yml,<br>
 "prefix: path to anaconda3/envs/demo",<br>
 run "demo.sh" to test the example video
 ## Dependencies